-A fee is negotiated for allowing the winner to use the Canstar name and award.
+A fee is negotiated for allowing the winner to use the Canstar name and award individually or for all ratings and awards they might win in a year.
 We don’t disclose this as we negotiate it individually in every case, just as newspapers don’t disclose the exact amount that an ad has been sold for.

 Canstar’s research team determines five star ratings without fear or favour.
 For more information on how we avoid conflicts of interests.

 Canstar allows limited advertising on its site.
 Our goal is to present quality advertising that is highly relevant to consumers.
-We always include an ‘advertising’ or ‘sponsored link’ sign above the ad so people know what it is.
+We may display sponsored (paid) articles that we think are useful and relevant to consumers who visit our website.
+We always include an ‘advertising’ or ‘sponsored link’ sign above the ad or article so people know what it is.

 Again, we do not arrange our data tables or base our ratings information depending on how much a third party may pay us.
 CANSTAR takes its research very seriously and goes to great pains to ensure that our results are not influenced by commercial arrangements.